aws-samples/amazon-mq-migration-from-ibm-mq/step-6.md

         --template-file serverless-output.yaml \
         --stack-name sample-with-amq-consumer \
         --capabilities CAPABILITY_IAM \
-        --parameter-overrides ParameterKey=MetricWidgetBucket,ParameterValue=<<CODE_PACKAGE_BUCKET>>
+        --parameter-overrides MetricWidgetBucket=<<CODE_PACKAGE_BUCKET>> \
+        AmazonMQBrokerUserNameRef=<<BROKER_USER_NAME>> \
+        AmazonMQBrokerPasswordRef=<<BROKER_PASSWORD>> \
+        AmazonMQBrokerURLRef=<<BROKER_END_POINT>>
     ```

     We have now deployed the container to receive messages from a broker.
-The template only deploys one instance of the container but you can add additional instances of the container by modifying the ECS [TaskDefintion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-desiredcount).You can easily go upto 50 consumer threads on a single instance of the container.
+The template only deploys one instance of the container but you can add additional instances of the container by modifying the ECS [TaskDefintion](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-ecs-service.html#cfn-ecs-service-desiredcount.You can easily go upto 50 consumer threads on a single instance of the container.
 If you need more than that you can increase the desired count.
 The thread count specified in the trigger message would then apply to each of the container.

     The consumer deployment will start a topic listener on the Amazon MQ broker that was created in step-1 of the workshop.
 The name of the topic will be cons.notify.
 If you have deployed more than one container instances it will show those many topic consumers.

     We are now ready to start the test.

 1. ### Start the consumer
     Producers and consumers can be started in any order but for this workshop lets start the consumer first.
-The consumer process can be triggered by sending a trigger message on the cons.notify topic.
+The consumer process can be triggered by sending a trigger message on the **cons.notify** topic.
 The trigger message is present under sample-with-amq-consumer/src/resources/trigger.json.
 It contains all the parameters that Jmstools uses to launch its test.

     Edit the trigger.json to set parameters based on your test.
 Save it once you are done. **The settings on trigger.json refer to the broker which needs to be performance tested.**

     Run the following command to send the message to the notify topic.
-The parameters used in the command are for the notify broker which in our case is the one created in step-2 of the workshpo. **Please note that the port used is the STOMP transport port.**
+The parameters(host,user,password and port) used in the command refer to the broker credentials used as part of the producer and consumer deploymnent.
+Please specify the hostname of the active broker in case you have an active standby broker config. **Please note that the port used is the STOMP transport port.**

     ``` bash
     cd sample-with-amq-consumer